Postwar Japan: Politics

-The Allied occupation ended on April 28, 1952, when the terms of the Treaty of San Francisco went into effect.
-By the terms of the treaty, Japan regained its sovereignty, but lost many of its possessions from before World War II, including Korea (by 1948, divided into the Republic of Korea (South Korea) and the Democratic People's Republic of Korea (North Korea), Taiwan (the Kuomintang led by Chiang Kai-shek, retreated to the island after losing control over mainland China to Mao's CCP in the Chinese Civil War, leading to the establishment of the People's Republic of China) and Sakhalin (regained by the Soviet Union and now under Russian jurisdiction).
+The Allied occupation ended on 28 April 1952, when the terms of the Treaty of San Francisco went into effect.
+By the terms of the treaty, Japan regained its sovereignty, but lost many of its possessions from before World War II, including Korea (divided into South Korea and North Korea by 1948), Taiwan (the Kuomintang led by Chiang Kai-shek retreated to the island after losing control over mainland China to Mao Zedong's CCP in the Chinese Civil War, leading to the establishment of the People's Republic of China) and Sakhalin (regained by the Soviet Union and now under Russian jurisdiction).
 It also lost control over a number of small islands in the Pacific which it administered as League of Nations Mandates, such as the Marianas and the Marshalls.
 The new treaty also gave Japan the freedom to engage in international defence blocs.
-Japan did this on the same day it signed the San Francisco Treaty: The U.S. insisted, and Prime Minister Shigeru Yoshida agreed, to a treaty that allowed the American military to continue their use of bases in Japan.
+Japan did this on the same day it signed the San Francisco Treaty: the U.S. insisted, and Prime Minister Shigeru Yoshida agreed, to a treaty that allowed the American military to continue their use of bases in Japan.

 Even before Japan regained full sovereignty, the government had rehabilitated nearly 80,000 people who had been purged, many of whom returned to their former political and government positions.
 A debate over limitations on military spending and the sovereignty of the emperor ensued, contributing to the great reduction in the Liberal Party's majority in the first post-occupation elections (October 1952).
 After several reorganizations of the armed forces, in 1954 the Self-Defense Forces were established under a civilian director.
 Cold War realities and the hot war in nearby Korea also contributed significantly to the United States-influenced economic redevelopment, the containment of the Soviet Union and Communist China, and the support for organized labor in Japan.

 Continual fragmentation of parties and a succession of minority governments led conservative forces to merge the Liberal Party (Jiyuto) with the Japan Democratic Party (Nihon Minshuto), an offshoot of the earlier Democratic Party, to form the Liberal Democratic Party (Jiyu-Minshuto; LDP) in November 1955.
 This party continuously held power from 1955 through 1993, when it was replaced by a new minority government.
 LDP leadership was drawn from the elite who had seen Japan through the defeat and occupation; it attracted former bureaucrats, local politicians, businessmen, journalists, other professionals, farmers, and university graduates.
 In October 1955, socialist groups reunited under the Japan Socialist Party, which emerged as the second most powerful political force.
 It was followed closely in popularity by the Kōmeitō, founded in 1964 as the political arm of the Soka Gakkai (Value Creation Society), a lay former organization of the Buddhist sect Nichiren Shoshu.
 The Komeito emphasized traditional Japanese beliefs and attracted urban laborers, former rural residents, and many women.
 Like the Japan Socialist Party, it favoured the gradual modification and dissolution of the Japan-United States Mutual Security Assistance Pact.